arpitbbhayani/articles/blogs/ts-smoothing.md

 # Making Aberrations Stand Out

 When an observer is looking at the plot, the primary motive is to spot any aberrations and anomalies.
-If the plot has irregularities (i.e. it is not smooth enough), spotting anomalies or aberrations becomes tough and hence smoothing plays a vital role here.
+If the plot has irregularities (i.e. it is not smooth enough), spotting anomalies or aberrations becomes tough, and hence smoothing plays a vital role here.

 Simple Moving Average is a very effective smoothing technique but choosing the optimal window size is a challenge.
 Picking a smaller window size will not help in getting rid of irregularities while picking the window size that is too large will mask all the anomalies.